General OSTraining Blogs

 Here are some reliable subscription services to investigate:

 • Our subscription service is Recurly.
-They're not perfect, but they're really pretty good.
+They’re not perfect, but they’re really pretty good.
 They have a solid customer base and plenty of investment, so they should be around for the long-haul.
 We have some quibbles with them.
-One is the inability to send warning emails before a renewal.
-The other is the inability to create free accounts without a credit card.
+Their statistics are not great, and getting data out of the system is not easy.
 However, all in all, we strongly recommend them.

-• Our payment gateways are Authorize, PayPal, and Recurly.
+• Our payment gateways are Braintree and PayPal, processed using Recurly as the middleman.
 All the gateways we use still have pain points but using a reliable intermediary like Recurly really has made things easier.

 wilmanf